pagetailoring/nuxt-auth-micro/README.md

 ### Change log / versions

-- login: Login refactor, handling error in login form, step back with lazy loding rooting (0.1.3)
+- login: Login refactor etc., handling error in login form, step back with lazy loding rooting (0.1.3)
 - _lazy: Lazy `vue-router` by moving it to component (0.1.3)_
 - router: Add `vue-router` by creating two pages in the Nuxt `pages` folder.
 (0.1.2)
 - legal: Extract legal LICENSES from chunks and consolidate them into /LICENSES.txt.
 (0.1.1) -2.4 kB.